thuchula6792/uq-vae/README.md

 # Overview:
-We developed a variational inference based theoretical framework for uncertainty quantification in Bayesian inverse problems.
-Implementability of this theory is achieved through consideration of amortized inference over a dataset which, in turn, naturally lends itself to reparameterization by a neural network.
-The resulting variational autoencoder is able to perform rapid Bayesian inference on the parameters of interest.
+This mathematically justified framework offers a data-driven approach to uncertainty quantification for Bayesian inverse problems.
+When a neural network comes into play, the information contained within a training dataset is embedded into the network; the output of which quantifies the uncertainty in the underlying parameter estimation problem using this information.

 # Paper:
 The paper associated with this code is titled
 "Solving Bayesian Inverse Problems via Variational Autoencoders" and can be found at: https://arxiv.org/abs/1912.04212

+# Installation:
+In the `uq-vae` directory, run `conda env create --file environment.yml`.
+Then activate `uq_vae_env` to utilize the created environment.

 # Code Structure:
 * Below is a description of the source codes as well as the key codes in my